jank-lang/jank-lang.org/resources/src/blog/2025-07-11-jank-is-cpp.md

 ### JSON pretty printer
 Ok, cranking up the complexity a bit, let's bring in a third party library.
-[JSON for Modern C++](https://github.com/nlohmann/json) is likely the most popular C++ library there is.
+[JSON for Modern C++](https://github.com/nlohmann/json) is likely the most popular C++ JSON library there is.
 It's header-only, so if we just download the standalone header, we can JIT include it.
 To turn this into a full program, we can also reach into `std::ifstream` for file reading.
 This program will take a JSON file as an argument, parse it, and then output the pretty printed JSON to